SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/implementation.md

 To support developers during development, it is possible to subscribe to the topic <kbd>s/e</kbd>.
 On this topic the device can retrieve debug and error messages that occur during a publish from the device.

+{{< c8y-admon-info >}}
->**Info:** This topic is purely designed to support the development of clients.
+This topic is purely designed to support the development of clients.
 It is not recommended to always subscribe to this channel as the messages are verbose and can significantly increase the data usage.
 Also, you should not use this topic to trigger actions of the device based on what you receive on the topic.
 It is not a response channel.
+{{< /c8y-admon-info >}}

 ### MQTT broker certificates